balmorelcommunity/Balmorel/base/auxils/plotting_tool/Transmission_Map_README.txt

 3. Open 'Transmission_Map.ipynb' in Jupyter Notebook

 4. Adjust the settings in the first cell of the code
-	a) calibrate 'market', 'SCENARIO', 'YEAR' and 'SUBSET' with the file names of step 2.1.
+	a) calibrate 'market', 'COMMODITY', 'SCENARIO', 'YEAR' and 'SUBSET' with the file names of step 2.1.
 	b) 'year': which year needs to be displayed
 	c) 'LINES': choose to display either i) the line capacities, ii) single-coloured electricity flows at a certain timestep or iii) electricity flows with a different colour at congested lines.
 	d) 'exo_end' (only if'LINES'== 'Capacity' or 'LINES'=='CongestionFlow'): display endogenous, exogenous or total capacity.